gtsystem/lightkube/README.md

 ## Highlights

-* Simple interface shared across all kubernetes resource.
+* *Simple* interface shared across all kubernetes APIs.
+* Extensive *type hints* to avoid common mistakes and to support autocompletion (tested on PyCharm).
 * Defines models and resources generated from the swagger specifications.
-* *Typed*: helps to avoid common mistakes and support for autocompletion (tested on PyCharm).
+Models are defined using standard dataclasses.
+* Lazy instantiation of inner models.
-* *Lightweight*: Fast to start, and small memory footprint as only needed models and resources are loaded.
+* Fast startup and small memory footprint as only needed models and resources can be loaded.
-* *Listing*: Automatic handling of pagination when listing resources.
+* Automatic handling of pagination when listing resources.
-* *Watching*: Customizable handling of errors when watching resources.
+* Customizable handling of errors when watching resources.

+This module is powered by [httpx](https://github.com/encode/httpx/tree/master/httpx).

+## Installation

+    pip install lightkube

 ## Usage